kitman20022002/front-end/front-end/js/variables.md

 ## Tag
 glossary,js,front-end

+## Questions
+- What is a variable
+- When to use a variable
+- How to create a variable
+- How to use a variable

 ## Key points:

-- Two things to understand
-  - declare a variable
-  - use a variables
-- We must declear a variable before using it
-- A variable is a container for a value, like a number we might use in a sum, or a string that we might use as part of a sentence.
+- Variable = a container for a value, like a number we might use in a sum, or a string that we might use as part of a sentence.
+- Understand you must declear a variable before using it
 - Three statement for variables: var, let, const
 - 5 types:  Numbers, String, Booleans, Array, Object